hamzakc/commerce/README.md

 Where necessary each service will have their own database.
 Initially this will be a NoSQL distributed store.
 I am on the fence on which one to choose, but to just get things going I am going to start to use MongoDB.

+### Communication between services
+I am going to explore using IBM's MQ Light messaging system.
+This will allow servies to be decoupled from each other and will allow a pub/sub architecture.
+For example if an admin user makes a change to a prodcut (using the admin product service), this is then pushed to the frontend product service which in turn updates the product.
+Otherwise we would have to have a post made to the frontend service when the admin service is updated.
+This would couple the two services together.

 ### Where are the micro services?
 As it is difficlut to change service boundries once they have been split up.
 I am going to develop this entirly in one application to begin with and simply use modules to split out the different services.
 This will help me when splitting